Australian Cattle Dog

 History of Dogs NSW

-Auspices with the NSW Royal Agricultural Society (RAS of NSW)
+The NSW Royal Agricultural Society (RAS of NSW)

 The Royal Agricultural Society of NSW was intent on creating just one canine governing body.
 First a 'Consultative Committee of the RAS of NSW' was charged with giving recommendations to the RAS.
 This Committee consisted of a Chairman, three members of the RAS, plus representatives of each of the then five dog Groups, Toys, Terriers, Gundogs, Sporting, Non-sporting and Cattle Dog and Kelpie, plus two representatives of the Northern and Southern zones respectively.
 After years of negotiation, from December 1948 ,the Consultative Committee came under the auspices of RAS of NSW and became known as the Royal Agricultural Society Kennel Club (RASKC) By June 30th 1949, it had 73,210 dog registrations, 45 Affiliated Clubs and 34 Agricultural Societies with RASKC Affiliation.